 When you’re done with your workout you should feel on a high, even if you feel shattered because you gave it your all.
 It doesn’t matter if you just ran 5K, killed it on the cross-trainer or did a crazy awesome Zumba class and unleashed your inner Beyoncé.

-For endomorphs almost daily cardio is a lifelong commitment.
+Doing regular cardio is important and needs to be a lifelong commitment.
 So it’s super important you find a cardio workout you love and have fun doing, since you need to incorporate it into your lifestyle not only to achieve the body you want, but also to maintain it.

 Below are tips for choosing an exercise activity that you’ll find comfortable, but is sufficiently intense to stimulate fat burning and weight loss.